Maxine Waters

 Maxine Moore Waters (née Carr; born August 15, 1938) is an American politician serving as the U.S. representative for since 1991.
 The district, numbered as the 29th district from 1991 to 1993 and as the 35th district from 1993 to 2013, includes much of southern Los Angeles, as well as portions of Gardena, Inglewood and Torrance.

 A member of the Democratic Party, Waters is in her 18th House term.
 She is the most senior of the 13 black women serving in Congress, and chaired the Congressional Black Caucus from 1997 to 1999.
-She is the second-most senior member of the California congressional delegation, after Nancy Pelosi.
+She is the most senior member of the California congressional delegation.
 She chaired the House Financial Services Committee from 2019 to 2023 and has been the ranking member since 2023.

 Before becoming a U.S. representative, Waters served seven terms in the California State Assembly, to which she was first elected in 1976.
 As an assemblywoman, she advocated divestment from South Africa's apartheid regime.
 In Congress, she was an outspoken opponent of the Iraq War and has sharply criticized Presidents George H. W. Bush, Bill Clinton, George W. Bush, Barack Obama, and Donald Trump, whom she has consistently denounced.

 Waters was included in Time magazine's list of "100 Most Influential People of 2018."